jfreeland01/Pipeline_ATACSeq/README.md

 ```

 ### **Adjust for Transposase Binding Offset**
-Reads should be adjusted for transposase binding offset.
+Reads must be adjusted to account for the transposase binding offset to ensure accurate peak summit identification.
 Tn5 transposase binds to DNA and inserts sequencing adapters at staggered positions.
 It cuts the DNA with a 9-bp overhang between the strands, meaning the positions reported in sequencing data are not the exact sites of chromatin accessibility but are slightly shifted versions.
 Without adjustment, peak edges appear shifted, leading to imprecise peak summits.
 This offset can be corrected using [deepTools alignmentSieve](https://deeptools.readthedocs.io/en/develop/content/tools/alignmentSieve.html).

 ```
 # --bam     input BAM file